Chihuahua And Jack Russell Terrier Mix

 Chihuahua and Jack Russell Terrier Mix – The Perfect Dogs?

 Chihuahuas are extremely well-rounded dogs.
 While they can mix well with other dogs, if they are adopted from a shelter or breeder, they will often grow up to be just as content with their own breed.
-They can be used as companions for children and adults alike, although they can become possessive and aggressive towards other dogs.
-This is not a trait that is found in most purebred Chihuahuas.

-If you’re a family person who likes to take your dogs with you on outings, then a Chihuahua makes a great outdoor pet.
+If you’re a family person who likes to take your dogs with you on outings, then a Chihuahua makes a great outdoor pet

 They have good stamina and can run long distances without tiring.
 Even a young Chihuahua can work for miles on a treadmill.
 Some Chihuahuas make a good watchdog because they’re bold and can be aggressive, but if you have small children in the house, or you want a dog that’s just good with kids, then a Chihuahua is probably a good idea.